nmalecki/m2-poke/README.md

 The module is enabled by default - once a pokemon's name is set on a product it will be displayed in the storefront.

 ### Error Handling
-If there is any issue during fetching pokemon's data the information is displayed in the storefront.
+If there is any issue while fetching Pokémon data, the information will be displayed in the storefront.
 You can also find more details in the log file - `var/log/pokemon_error.log`